 A governance system will, among other things –

-- Provide clarity on roles, rights and responsibilities of family members, owners and business members.
+- Provide clarity on roles, rights and responsibilities of all stakeholders, including family.

 - Get the right people together at the right time, to discuss the right things.